alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 You are not the same developer at the end of a project as you were at the beginning.

 I believe that skill development for software engineers does not grow linearly.
 Instead, it grows in a <i>step-wise</i> fashion.
-When a new concept is realized, be it from a mentor or a blog article, a developer's productivity may inrease dramatically almost instantaneously.
+When a new concept is realized, be it from a mentor or a blog article, a developer's productivity may increase dramatically almost instantaneously.
 Hence the step-wise nature of development.

 It's a bit like Eric Evans's description of the non-linear payoffs of good refactoring: